Updated: 2025/Nov/16

 -P pidfile

-Causes bozohttpd to create a PID file in pidfile when run in
+Create a PID file in pidfile when run in daemon mode with the

--p pubdir Changes the default user directory for /~user/ translations
+-p pubdir Changes the default user directory for `/~user/' translations

-from "public_html" to pubdir.
+from public_html to pubdir.

 -q Quiet mode - no log entries generated.